cardonabits/haxo-hw/docs/assembly.md

 ### 3. Solder right-angle 4-pos male connectors

-Solder right-angle 4-pos male connectors on the bottom side of main panel.
+Solder the two right-angle 4-pos male connectors on the front side of main panel.
+The connectors are placed on the opposite (back) side.

+This must be done on the top side of the main pannel for the connector corresponding to the LHP side panel, and on the middle of the main pannel for the connector corresponding to the RHK side panel.

 It helps to solder one pin of the connector from the back side to fix it in position while it is stable in place.

 ![](images/assembly/right_con_one.jpg)

 Then turn around the board and solder all four pins from the front side.
+Do this twice, the same way for both connectors.

 ![](images/assembly/right_con_two.jpg)

 ### 4. Solder straight 4-pos female connectors

-Solder straight 4-pos female connectors on the bottom side of side panels.
+Solder the two straight 4-pos female connectors on the bottom side of the two LHP and RHK side panels.

 Test that side panels can be connected to main panel.
+To do this, you have to detach the side panels from the main one, as described in step 10, unless you have some extra female connectors.

+This verification can be usefull since if you solder the right-angle male connectors to tightly on the main panel, the room left for the female straight connectors can be too small.
+It could still be placed with some force, but better to check first.

 ![](images/assembly/sidecon_one.jpg)

 ![](images/assembly/sidecon_two.jpg)

 ### 5. Apply Conformant Coating to front side

 Now that all the thru-hole components on the back side have been soldered, apply conformant coating to the front side.
+This can be done using a spray (eg.: ELECTROLUBE  AFA200) or a bottle (eg.: MG CHEMICALS  419D-55ML) and brush.

+In case you use a spray, this front side does not require special protection contrary to the the back side as described in step 8.

 This will protect the board against rust.
 The coat needs to be applied before populating the front-side components, which we will do in the next steps.

 ### 6. Solder pressure sensor